Headway App Review: Is It Really Worth Your Time and Money? [2026]

 Desktop Interface

-Blinkist’s desktop interface is great, and it’s as feature-rich as their mobile app.
+Blinkist’s desktop interface is great, and it’s almost as feature-rich as the mobile app (it’s just missing Blinkist AI and Shorts).

 5.2.4 Blinkist — Price